Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 - State Estimation and Control of a Bipedal Robot
   <iframe width="560" height="315" src="https://www.youtube.com/embed/4KdO7uRTI6c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-  I proposed an novel slip detection and state estimation strategy, which significantly improved the robot's robustness.
+  I proposed a novel slip detection and state estimation strategy, which significantly improved the robot's robustness.
 The results will be published in a paper.

-- Autonomous Navigation
+- SLAM and navigation of a sentry robot
   <iframe width="560" height="315" src="https://www.youtube.com/embed/mgK62YdBWW0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   Based on open-source algorithms, I developed a navigation system for a mobile robot, which has the preliminary ability to navigate autonomously in uneven environments.
 Still under development.

+- MOBA game AI based on Deep Reinforcement learning

+  We trained a game AI for the MOBA game _King Glory_ based on PPO and won first place

+- Neurodynamic Simulation of Demyelinating Neurological Damage Caused by SARS-COV-2 We investigated how SARS-COV-2 damages human brain function by neurodynamic simulation.

+- Replication: 3D Photography on Your Desk
+  I replicated the classical computer vision paper _3D Photography on Your Desk_

+- Reinforcement Learning Algorithm for Imitating Cat Righting Reflex I led a team to develop control algorithms imitating the cat's righting reflex based on the TD3 algorithm.
 ---

 ## Research Interests